yehdihouldanna/dhamet/Feautures_To_Add.md

 - Add a chat functionnality so that the players can chat while playing.

-- Tournament Feature. (add a features that queues multiple players and pair thems in a tournament set up)
+- Tournament Feature. (add a features that queues multiple players and pair them in a tournament set up)

 - Authentication with google,facebook APIs. (add a social authentication based on the Auth2 api of google and facebook)